Not an American user?

-Since Lang and Graves are a team, the player is free to switch between both at any time and give orders to the currently AI-controlled comrade including simple tasks like "Follow Me" or "Cover Me" but they can also complete an objective for you or bring you back into the game when your character took one bullet to much.
+Since Lang and Graves are a team, the player is free to switch between both at any time and give orders to the currently AI-controlled comrade, including simple tasks like "Follow Me" or "Cover Me", but they can also complete an objective by themselves or bring the player's character back into the game when he took one bullet too much.

-The health system is similar to the one in Clive Barker's Jericho which means that you won't find any health packs but instead will heal yourself automatically once you stop taking damage.
-But if you take too much damage, you'll go down and your team mate needs to revive you.
+The health system is similar to the one in Clive Barker's Jericho, which means that there aren't any health packs available, the characters instead healing themselves automatically once they stop taking damage.
+When a character takes too much damage at once, he'll go down and need to wait for his teammate needs to revive him.
 The game only ends when both Lang and Graves are down at the same time.

-An added bonus are the several different kinds of vehicles in the game of which you can take over control and drive over the bad guys or blow them to hell.
+The game also includes different kinds of vehicles the player can drive to run over bad guys or blow them to hell.

-The game can also be played cooperative over LAN and Internet where one player takes over the control of Lang and the other over Graves.
-But there are also other gameplay modes for up to 16 players like Deathmatch or Conquest, in which two teams compete over the control of five flags on the map.
+The main campaign can be played cooperatively over LAN and Internet, with one player taking over Lang while the other plays as Graves.
+There are several other multiplayer modes available for up to 16 players, like Deathmatch or Conquest, in which two teams compete over the control of five flags on the map.

 - "Double Clutch" -- Japanese title